FAIRsharing/json-schema-tools/README.md

 ![alt text](assets/separation_of_concerns.png "Separation of semantic and syntactic concerns")

 In order to cope with both the semantic and syntactic concerns, the semantic layer was separated from the schemas and included in context files inspired by the **JSON-LD** specification.
-Each schema is bound to a set of context files (through mapping files) that deliver the ontology terms describing the objects in the schemas and their properties.
+Each schema is bound to a set of context files (through mapping files) that deliver the ontology terms identifiers for each of the schemas properties.
-<br/> This allows to easily extend or reuse an existing schema or network with new vocabulary terms and to have different ontology
+<br/> This allows to easily reuse or extend existing schemas or networks with new vocabulary terms and to have different ontology
 living side by side, for different purposes and different communities.

-This repository provides a python 3 toolkit that help users create, compare, merge and export schemas and their associated context files in order to increase the existing pool of **machine** and **human readable models** that describe the **syntactic** and **semantic constrains** of an object **metadata**.
+This repository provides a python 3 toolkit that help users create, compare, merge and explore schemas and their associated context files in order to increase the existing pool of **machine** and **human readable models** that describe the **syntactic** and **semantic constrains** of an object **metadata**.
 <br/> This is very important, especially in the context of data **Findability**, **Accessibility**, **Integrability** and **Reusablity** ([FAIR](https://www.nature.com/articles/sdata201618))
 where a lot of representations are still too verbose and lack machine readability.